 Where: 508 Park Ave., Dallas, 214/906-0865

-Rally your art critics in training and head to the Lenora Rolla Heritage Center Museum for the 4th Annual Juried Art Show, a celebration of Black History Month in tandem with the Tarrant County Black Historical & Genealogical Society.
-From Feb.
-1–28, explore the African-American experience through paintings and sculptures created by professional and student artists alike.
-Also check out exhibits including The Jim Crow Era, a look at how the Jim Crow laws affected housing, parks and schools in Fort Worth, and The History of Black Schools in Fort Worth, where kids learn about the effects of segregation.
-Before you leave, let the kids research their genealogy in the upstairs computer lab.
+Rally your art critics in training and head to the Lenora Rolla Heritage Center Museum for the 6th Annual Juried Art Show, a celebration of Black History Month in tandem with the Tarrant County Black Historical & Genealogical Society (which Rolla herself founded in 1974).
+Throughout the month, explore the African-American experience through paintings and sculptures created by professional and student artists alike.
+The show’s reception is scheduled for February 7, but you can explore the exhibit or schedule a guided tour (by appointment) every Tuesday and Thursday.

 When: Feb.
 1–28, Tuesday and Thursday 10am–3pm